Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-yeah, yeah. um So I was actually kind of surprised that you can just buy like the Steam Deck on Steam, as it's like it's like it's a game or something.
-It's been wild since the very beginning. each like add You can just add like Civilization III and ah ah ah Cyberpunk and a Steam Deck to your cart.
-Yeah, you can just add a Steam Deck.
-Also, ah two different Blakestones are on Steam.
-I just looked it up.
-Two?
+Yeah, yeah. um So I was actually kind of surprised that you can just buy Steam Deck. like the Steam Deck on Steam as it's like it's like it's a game or something.
+Yeah, that's been wild since the very beginning. each like a You can just add like Civilization 3 and ah ah ah Cyberpunk and a Steam Deck to your cart.

 Speaker